Back to Home

 This isn’t a pipe dream – this actually happened to me at Blend on multiple occasions.
 And this was… acute.
 Someone would read one specific thing, and write to me.
 We could trace hundreds of thousands of dollars in revenue to this.

-2. Brand Perception
+Brand Perception

 If you can’t have the above, then it’s nice to start to building the perception as someone who does smart things and thinks deeply about a particular industry or discipline.
-This is less acute and more… chronic (don’t love that word).
-The idea is that your content becomes this background drum beat in an audience’s head, and, over time, they come to believe you have a lot of knowledge about a particular subject area.
+This is less acute and more …chronic (I don’t love that word, but I lack a better one).

 In advertising, they call this “top of mind awareness,” and there’s an entire genre of ad placement around it.
 These are ads that don’t make a specific offer or call to action, but just serve as a… reminder, that a company exists and offers services in some capacity.